Carvana vs. CarMax: Who’s Better for Buying and Selling Used Cars?

 - 7-day return policy

-- Cannot test drive the car before buying it
+- Cannot test drive the car before buying it unless you pick it up at a vending machine

 - Prices are still higher than private purchases